 The flesh of Mahi Mahi is very lean and firm, with the color ranging from a whitish-beige to pink.
 It is mostly sold in fillet form.
 Mahi Mahi cooks very quickly due to its leanness and firm texture.

-Because of this, it is great for grilling and pan-frying, it won’t crumble into flakes like more delicate fish (think cod).
+Because of this, it is great for grilling and pan-frying, it won’t crumble into flakes like more delicate fish (think tilapia or cod).